mdforti/CompositionSpace/README.md

 # CompositionSpace

-CompositionSpace is a python library for analysis of TEM data.
+CompositionSpace is a python library for analysis of APT data.

 ## Installation